vmware/kube-fluentd-operator/README.md

 * fluent-plugin-s3
 * fluent-plugin-secure-forward

-If you need other destination plugin you are welcome to contribute a patch or just create an issue.
+If you need other destination plugins you are welcome to contribute a patch or just create an issue.

 ### Log metadata

-Often you run mulitple kubernetes clusters but you need to aggregate all logs to a single destination.
+Often you run mulitple Kubernetes clusters but you need to aggregate all logs to a single destination.
 To be able to distinguish between different sources, `kube-fluentd-operator` can attach arbitrary metadata to every log event.
-The metadata is nested under `--meta-key`.
+The metadata is nested under key chosen with `--meta-key`.
 Using the helm chart, metadata can be enbled like this:

 ```bash
 helm instal ... --set=meta.key=metadata --set=meta.values=region=us-east-1\,env=staging\,cluster=legacy